Beauty

 Glow Recipe

 There’s something to be said about how Glow Recipe transformed how we interact with fruits and skincare.
-All of their fruit-infused products are a major hit and they’re the first K-beauty brand that introduced the masses to multi-step skin regimens.
+All of their fruit-infused products are a major hit and they’re the first K-beauty brand to introduce the masses to multi-step skin regimens.

 View this post on Instagram